 The information synthesized from a competitive analysis can be used as a point of comparison to uncover your company’s strengths and weaknesses relative to the various competitors.
 It gives a way to improve your own company’s performance and evaluate the competitors’ strategies to uncover their shortcomings and strengths, setting a benchmark for yourself.

 Advantages of Conducting a Competitive Analysis

-A question might arise: who is the target audience for competitive analysis?
+A question might arise: who is the target audience to appeal to the value proposition for competitive analysis?
 All businesses should be performing competitive evaluations.
 Apart from the variety of reasons listed above, perhaps the most important cause is to be aware of what you’re up against.
 As long as there is competition, there is a place for competitive analysis in business.

 Example of Competitive Analysis

 Competitive analysis can be significantly diverse depending on the industry in question.
 A generic SaaS will be used as the basis for demonstration.
 Hence for a SaaS tool, a few things that you might keep track of to gain the upper hand would be as follows:

 - The speed at which a website loads: The rate at which a page loads is essential.
 Customers are not always willing to put up with even the tiniest setback.